 Thank you for your recent purchase.
 Though not required to get the protection of the standard warranty, registering your product is a relatively short process, and entitles you to additional warranty protection, except that failure by California and Quebec residents to register their product does not diminish their warranty rights.
+The duration of warranty coverages in Texas differs in some cases.

-For Product Registration, please register by following this link: https://daikincomfort.com/owner-support/product-registration

-You can also scan the QR code on the right to be directed to the Product Registration page.
+For Product Registration, please register by following this link: https://daikincomfort.com/owner-support/product-registration You can also scan the QR code on the right to be directed to the Product Registration page.